khaledh/khaledh.github.io/docs/osdev/05-bootloader-p1.md

   return EfiSuccess
 ```

 I'm also changing the entry point from `main` to `EfiMain`, which is a typical convention for UEFI applications.
-Let's change our `nim.cfg` to output an executable called `bootx64.efi` in the `build` directory, and also change the entry point in the linker arguments:
+Let's change the entry point in the linker arguments in `nim.cfg`:

 ```properties
 # nim.cfg